Reconstruction of $f(R)$ lagrangian from a massive scalar field: Introduction

 \section{Introduction}

-More than a century have passed since general relativity (GR) was formulated by Albert Einstein.
-Under this setup, the Einstein field equations became the defining relation between curvature of spacetime and the energy-momentum of a system under consideration.
-Solutions to the field equations govern different aspects of gravitational physics ranging to all scales of phenomena.
-For instance, under the assumption of homogeneity and isotropy, along with a perfect fluid description of the Universe, the state parameters of the Universe can be derived using the universal FLRW metric \cite{Weinberg:1972kfs}.

-Recent developments of observational cosmology suggests that the universe has undergone a couple of phases of rapid cosmic acceleration.
-The phase of early time inflation is necessary to resolve the horizon and flatness problems of GR \cite{Linde:2007fr, Guth:1980zm}.
-Moreover, as first discussed by Riess et al.,the Supernova Search Team \cite{Riess:1998cb}, there is a late-time accelerating phase as well, which is thought to be a child of the now-famous dark energy phenomenon.
-The first accelerated phase can be solved by the introduction of a scalar field which remains unobserved, while the second has been the subject of various treatments over decades (for a comprehensive review we refer to the monograph by Clifton, Ferreira, Padilla and Skordis \cite{Clifton:2011jh}).
-It is generally believed that the so-called dark energy vis-a-vis the fluid, does not cluster below any scale than the hubble scale, however, the distribution of the fluid component remains an open question.
+More than a century has passed since general relativity (GR) was formulated by Albert Einstein.
+The field equations of the theory work as the defining relation between the curvature of spacetime and the energy-momentum of the system under consideration.
+Solutions of the field equations govern different aspects of gravitational physics, ranging over a vast scale of phenomena.
+For instance, under the assumption of homogeneity and isotropy the field equations produce the famous Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric \cite{Weinberg:1972kfs} of cosmology.
+However, recent developments of observational cosmology suggests that the universe has seen non-trivial phases of cosmic acceleration.
+The phase of an early inflation is necessary to resolve the horizon and flatness problems of GR \cite{Linde:2007fr,Guth:1980zm}.
+Apart from this, a late-time accelerating phase \cite{Riess:1998cb,Perlmutter:1998np} exists, thought to be an artefact of the dark energy component, a fluid with effective negative pressure.
+For comprehensive reviews we refer to the works of Clifton, Ferreira, Padilla and Skordis \cite{Clifton:2011jh}, Nojiri, Odintsov and Oikinomou \cite{Nojiri:2017ncd}, Koyama \cite{Koyama:2015vza}. \\